farlee2121/FsSpec/doc/Requirement Exploration.md

 Options for where validation can live
 - on value instances
   - pro: simplest route to generic spec methods.
 Just invoke some interface
-  - con: instances could have their constrant datastructures messed with.
+  - con: instances could have their constraint data structures messed with.
 I.e. not every instance of a spec type might behave the same, and that seems really bad
 - on constraint class instances
   - Easy to share code between types, but it requires either passing the spec instance or accessing methods through each spec instance instead of directly leveraging shared definitions